Here’s a positive update for Admirals Club members, especially those who frequently travel through DFW.

 Best way to access American Admirals Clubs

-The card has a $450 annual fee, though the primary cardmember gets an Admirals Club membership, and you can add up to 10 authorized users at no additional cost, and each of them gets Admirals Club access as well.
+The card has a $595 annual fee, though the primary cardmember gets an Admirals Club membership.
+Authorized users get Admirals Club access as well.
 You need to be flying American same day to use the lounge.

 Alternatively, here’s the standard pricing for an annual Admirals Club membership: